Why Women Are Crabby

 %$#*@*#!* hubby and doctor square in the nose for making us cram a wiggling, mushroom-headed 10 pound bowling ball through a keyhole.

 After that, it was time to raise those angels only to find that when all that 'cute' wears off, the beautiful little darlings morphed into walking, jabbering, wet, gooey, not-blowing, life-sucking little poop machines.

 Then come their 'Teen Years.'
 Need I say more?

 When the kids are almost grown, we women hit our voracious sexual prime in our early 40's - while hubby had his somewhere around his 18th birthday..

 So we progress into the grand finale: 'The Menopause', the Grandmother of all womanhood.
 It's either take HRT and chance cancer in those now seasoned 'buds' or the aforementioned Nether Regions, or, sweat like a hog in July, wash your sheets and pillowcases daily and bite the head off anything that moves.

 Now, you ask WHY women seem to be more spiteful than men, when men get off so easy, INCLUDING the icing on life's cake: Being able to pee in the woods without soaking their socks...

-So, while I love being a woman, 'Womanhood' would make any woman a tad crabby.
+So, while I love being a woman, 'Womanhood' would make the Great Gandhi a tad crabby.
 You think women are the 'weaker sex'?
 Yeah right.
 Bite me.